 Competing in the entry-level luxury-sport sedan segment is no easy matter, especially when you are up against class leaders such as the BMW 3-Series, Lexus IS, and the Mercedes-Benz C-Class.
 But newcomer Genesis is proving that they can be credible in this market, and they are showing just that with this week’s ride – the Genesis G70.

 Out since 2018, the G70 is Genesis’ small luxury sport sedan.
 Using the underpinnings of the now defunct Kia Stinger, it’s the brand’s smallest sedan, following its larger siblings, the G80 and G90.
-In its debut year, it was named 2019 North American Car of the Year, so no doubt the G70 got off to a good start.
+In its debut year, it was named 2019 North American Car of the Year, so right out the gates, the G70 was off to a good start.

 For 2024, Genesis upgrades the previous standard 252-hp turbocharged 2.0-liter four-cylinder for a more powerful turbocharged 2.5-liter engine that makes 300-hp.
 Also, Brembo brakes are now standard equipment on every G70.
 Minor changes inside include a redesigned climate-control system and a frameless rearview mirror.